oscarryz/yz-design-notes/Examples/Arturo - Arturo in a Nutshell.md

 h: date.now() // 2021-05-03T17:10:48+02:00

 // core values
-i1: true // core.true
+i1: true // std.true
-i2: false // core.false
+i2: false // std.false
-i3: maybe  // maybe not :P

 //---------------------------------------------------
-// Aritmethic is implemented in the core.Number block
+// Aritmethic is implemented in the std.Number block
 // eg. 1 + 1 is the same as 1.+(1) or 1.plus(1)
 //---------------------------------------------------
 1 + 1      // 2